zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-initialize-method.md

 ## <a name="parameters"></a>Parameter
  `importer`
- in Die metadatenimporterschnittstelle, der dieser Reader zugeordnet wird.
+ [in] The metadata importer interface with which this reader will be associated.

  `filename`
- in Der Dateiname des Moduls.
-Stattdessen können Sie den `pIStream` -Parameter verwenden.
+ [in] The file name of the module.
+You can use the `pIStream` parameter instead.

  `searchPath`
- in Der zu durchsuchende Pfad.
+ [in] The path to search.
 Dieser Parameter ist optional.

  `pIStream`
- in Der Dateistream, der als Alternative zum filename-Parameter verwendet wird.
+ [in] The file stream, used as an alternative to the filename parameter.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist. andernfalls E_FAIL oder ein anderer Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="remarks"></a>Hinweise
- Sie müssen nur einen `filename` der `pIStream` Parameter oder angeben, nicht beides.
+ You need to specify only one of the `filename` or the `pIStream` parameters, not both.
 Der Parameter `searchPath` ist optional.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h